 - The project must be sponsored by a university office or program willing to financially manage the project.
 The BU Arts Initiative only transfers funds to the sponsoring office.
 We will not financially manage a grant project

-- A detailed budget of both income and specific expenditures for the entire project must be submitted separately to firstname.lastname@example.org – proposals without budget submissions will not be considered
+- A detailed budget of both income and specific expenditures for the entire project must be submitted with your application or separately to email@example.com – proposals without budget submissions will not be considered.

 - We will not fund food (receptions, dinners, etc.)

 - Proposals by students for projects required for coursework cannot be considered

 - A post-project report will be required within 30 days of the completion of the project

 - Grantees are expected to track student participation (specific names and BU ID) for reporting

 - For Indigenous Voices in the Americas Series programming, please check the box included in the application form.

 Arts Integration: Supporting arts integration for non-arts-related courses

 We accept applications on a rolling basis, but funds are limited.